OwnYouLtd/.github/profile/README.md

 ### Contributions

-There are a few ways you can discuss new ideas and contributions to the architecture.
-You can submit a new issue in this repo, or a more relevant OwnYou repo, you can create a new discussion or or you can drop into the relevant Discord channel:

-- [Intelligence Stack](https://discord.com/channels/960473414978646036/986321483884294315), a community of independent machine learning experts, extracting intelligence from private personal data.
-- [Decentralized Storage](https://discord.com/channels/960473414978646036/986321420273459330), that allows individuals to store their raw personal data in a secure manner and run third party machine learning algorithms in a privacy preserving manner.
-- [Digital Advertising](https://discord.com/channels/960473414978646036/1078613236741574696) using OwnYou's privacy preserving, equitable, personal data
-- [Other applications](https://discord.com/channels/960473414978646036/1078613645673648138) that leverage intelligent privacy preserving personal data
-- [Incentivization](https://discord.com/channels/960473414978646036/1078614046808481843) architecture that compensates the intelligence stack, compute and storage suppliers, and individuals for sharing their personal, albeit pseudonymous, data.

 We review contributions to the codebase via GitHub's Pull Request mechanism.
 We have the following guidelines to ease your experience and help our leads respond quickly to your valuable work:

 * Start by proposing a change either in Issues (most appropriate for small change requests or bug fixes) or in Discussions (most appropriate for design and architecture considerations, proposing a new feature, or where you'd like insight and feedback) or in Discord.